Segments are a vital tool for user analytics.

 - Connection information (connection type, mobile telecom brand)

-- Activity (session count, average and overall session duration)
+- Activity (new audience, session count, average and overall session duration)

 - Finance data (product, revenue, in-app purchases count and sum)